vlang/vab/docs/docs.md

 # Extending `vab`

 Sometimes `vab`'s functionality is just not enough to reach a desired goal.
-An example of such a thing would be compiling and packaging of a thirdparty library or framework that requires A custom main entry function and/or a custom Java Android activity or any other factor that makes it hard, impossible or very cumbersome to get things working with `vab`.
+An example of such a thing would be compiling and packaging of a thirdparty library or framework that requires a special way to be build, has a custom main entry function and/or a custom Java Android activity, or other factors that makes it impossible or very cumbersome to get things working with `v`+`vab`.

-One way to deal with such problems without doing everything from scratch is using `vab`'s abilities to install and call thirdparty executables.
+One way to deal with such problems without reinventing the wheel is using `vab` as a module in combination with the feature that allows users to install and call thirdparty executables.
 In `vab` terms these are called *extra commands* and can be enabled by passing `-d vab_allow_extra_commands` when compiling `vab` with `v`.

 *Extra commands* is a powerful feature that allows users to extend `vab` with custom functionality *via the command-line*.